kanari-network/kanari-L2/frameworks/moveos-stdlib/doc/core_addresses.md

 ## Function `is_reserved_address`

-Return true if <code>addr</code> is either the VM address or an Rooch system address.
+Return true if <code>addr</code> is either the VM address or an Kanari system address.

 <pre><code><b>public</b> <b>fun</b> <a href="core_addresses.md#0x2_core_addresses_is_reserved_address">is_reserved_address</a>(addr: <b>address</b>): bool